abpio/abp-commercial-docs/en/startup-templates/microservice/microservices.md

 }
 ```

-Web Gateway Swagger clients is allowed for all the scopes and each gateway and microservice uses this client for swagger authorization:
+Web Gateway Swagger application is allowed for all the scopes and each gateway and microservice uses this client for swagger authorization:

 ```csharp
 private async Task CreateWebGatewaySwaggerClientsAsync()